Parliament disrupted by climate protestors

 Despite warnings from the speaker of the House, Marina Carobbio Guscetti, the protestors continued singing and did not roll up the banner.
 The session was therefore suspended for several minutes.

 Security then intervened and escorted the protestors, who did not offer any resistance, into a room and took down their details.

-Carobbio will now decide on whether any legal steps will be taken.
+Carobbio said after consultation with the police authorities she would not take any legal steps against the demonstrators.

 Keystone-SDA/ts